 Created by Robert Kirkman and Cory Walker, this Comic Book series revolves around the life of Mark Grayson, who is pretty much your typical high school student, except for the fact that he is the son of Omni-Man, the most powerful superhero on the planet.
 Over the course of his heroic career, Mark, as the superhero Invincible, has fought aliens, joined super-teams and bounced from dimension to dimension.
-All the while, he has to deal with choosing a college, graduating high school and, of course, falling in love.No relation to the 2005 movie about Vince Papale starring Mark Wahlberg, or Werner Herzog's 2001 film about Zishe Breibart.Now has a character page which needs more love.
+All the while, he has to deal with choosing a college, graduating high school and, of course, falling in love.No relation to the 2005 movie about Vince Papale starring Mark Wahlberg, or Werner Herzog's 2001 film about Zishe Breibart.Now has a character page which Needs Wiki Magic Love.
 Please put all character-related tropes there.

 All There in the Manual: All the information, such as Shrinking Ray's possible origin, insight on Atlantean culture and background on villains like Kursk, are revealed in The Official Handbook of the Invincible Universe.

 This was acknowledged by the creators themselves in the second trade paperback.
 They went with easily recognizable archetypes because they simply didn't have time to come up with wholly original characters and make the reader care about them as well.

 Arch-Enemy: Eve can't think of another way to describe Killcannon, who she's been tangling with since she was little.